edgegap/edgegap-unity-matchmaking-sdk/README.md

 ## Update the Plugin in Unity

-Before updating, take note of your `Client Version` property on `Gen2Client.cs` to ensure future compatibility.
+Before updating, take note of your `Client Version` property on `MatchmakingClient.cs` to ensure future compatibility.

 Depending on your installation method: